lhanhfire1999/dog-cat-mouse/README.md

+Information of project:
 -log:  see history commit
 -show: see commit by ID commit
-- diff: see this modified
+-diff: see this modified